John Bell Hood

 June 29, 1831 – August 30, 1879

 Born in Owingsville, Kentucky in 1831 and a West Point Graduate at the age of 22, John Bell Hood was one of the most rapidly promoted leaders in the Confederate history of the Civil War.
-After serving in California and Texas for the United States Military, he resigned his commission in April of 1861 to join the Confederacy as a cavalry captain but soon promoted to colonel of the Texas 4th Infantry.
+After serving in California and Texas for the United States Military, he resigned his commission in April of 1861 to join the Confederacy as a cavalry captain.
+From there, he was soon promoted to colonel of the Texas 4th Infantry.
 Thereafter he distinguished himself on a dozen fields, beginning in the Peninsula Campaign and at Second Manassas.
-At the Battle of Gaines' Mill on June 27, he distinguished himself by leading his brigade in a charge that broke the Union line; this is arguably the most successful Confederate performance in the Seven Days Battles.
+At the Battle of Gaines' Mill on June 27, he distinguished himself by leading his brigade in a charge that broke the Union line - arguably the most successful Confederate performance in the Seven Days Battles.
 While Hood escaped the battle without an injury, every officer in his brigade was killed or wounded.

 Hood marched his army into Tennessee where his forces were crippled trying to break through Union breastworks at the Battle of Franklin.
-His army suffered again at the battle of Nashville from Union forces lead by General Thomas.
-Hood was relieved of his rank (at his own request) in January of 1865 and returned to his post as lt. general.
-He was to have taken control of the Texas army, but they surrendered before his arrival.
+His army suffered again at the Battle of Nashville from Union forces lead by General Thomas.
+Hood was relieved of his rank (at his own request) in January of 1865 and returned to his post as lieutenant general.
+He desired to take control of the Texas army, but they surrendered before his arrival.
 In May 1865, Hood gave himself up to Union forces in Natchez, Mississippi.
 After the war, Hood moved to New Orleans and lived there with his wife and children until he died in 1879 of yellow fever.